-The accompanying unaudited interim condensed consoliidated interim financial statements of the Company have been prepared by management.
+The accompanying unaudited interim consolidated financial statements of the Company have been prepared by management.

-The Company's independent auditors have not performed a review of these condensed consoliidated interim financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditors.
+The Company's independent auditors have not performed a review of these consolidated financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditors.